 Increasing the value of OEE can be applied in various manufacturing industries, for example, the garment industry [13] and sugar factories [14].
-Improvement of machine performance to increase productivity is the TPM approach with 8 pillars, one of which is increasing the OEE value by using a questionnaire-based survey method in the food industry [15].
+Improvement of machine performance to increase productivity is the TPM approach with 8 pillars, one of which is increasing the OEE value by using a questionnairebased survey method in the food industry [15].
 Another study combines the TPM approach and the Plan-Do-Check-Act (PDCA) cycle in which there are improvement tools such as Pareto diagrams and Fishbone diagrams.
 This has increased the OEE value from 60.7% to 65.3% in the automotive component industry [16].
 The OEE method can also be included in the improvement phase of the PDCA approach combined with seven quality improvement tools [13].
-In this study, the quality of health services is a ratio that describes the ability of health equipment with a high OEE value to produce services following quality standards so that this ventilator machine helps Covid-19 patients in the context of handling patients.
+In this study, the quality of health equipment with a high OEE value to produce services following quality standards so that this ventilator machine helps Covid-19 patients in the context of handling patients.